AhmeddEmad7/PerceptoAI/README.md

 ## API Endpoints

-- GET `/`: Returns a welcome message
+- GET `/`: Returns a message that server is running

 - POST `/process_audio`: Process audio input and get AI response
   - Accepts: Audio file (any format)